-This course utilizes the numerical capabilities of the modern computer to simulate physical phenomenon.
+Utilizes the numerical capabilities of the modern computer to simulate physical phenomenon.
 Topics to be covered include the finite-element method, finite-difference schemes, and optimization techniques.
 Students will be introduced to round-off errors and error propagation, as well as convergence determination.
 PREREQUISITE: ENGR 2310, 3510, 4130, and CPSC 2320 or 2500.
 OFFERED: With sufficient demand.